A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Conclusions

 \section{Conclusions}

 In this work, we developed a GPR-enhanced Line Integral String (LI-String) method to accelerate ring polymer instanton calculations.
 By leveraging the uncertainty quantification provided by GPR, we show that the number of beads used to represent the instanton path no longer determines the number of force evaluations required for convergence \cite{LowScalingGPR2019}.
 A drawback of the traditional GPR implementation is that the computational overhead associated with model training is not negligible, which limits applicability to larger systems, especially when Hessians are included in the training data.
 Conventional GPR training is inefficient and exhibits unfavorable cubic scaling with the number of training data points, $\sim \mathcal{O}(N^{3})$.
-Here, we apply the Blackbox Matrix Matrix Multiplication (BBMM) method in GPyTorch \cite{gpytorch2018} and use GPU acceleration to speed up model training.
-This provides an order-of-magnitude speedup in GPR inference.
+Here, we implement an efficient GPR training protocol, integrating the proper GPR prior, Hessian-free model training and the Blackbox Matrix Matrix Multiplication (BBMM) method with GPU acceleration \cite{gpytorch2018} to speed up model training.
+This provides an order-of-magnitude speedup in GPR model training.